 The person appointed to deal with your insolvency is known as the insolvency practitioner.
 This person will act as an office holder in bankruptcy, voluntary arrangement, administration or liquidation.
 Each insolvency procedure differs, and both your obligations under each procedure and the outcome will also differ depending on the procedure you go through.
 Outlined below are some of the key factors you should understand about each type of procedure, however, your insolvency solicitor will be able to explain these to you more fully.
 Contact us today to find out more.

-Corporate Insolvency, UK
+Corporate Insolvency UK Legal Advice

 Liquidation – Liquidation is the process used to wind up a limited company in the UK.
 In liquidation, the assets and property of the company will be sold in order to pay back creditors.
 If the company is solvent on liquidation the cash generated may also be distributed amongst shareholders.

 Compulsory Liquidation – Compulsory liquidation occurs when a winding up order is made in Court.
 Winding up orders are made on petition, normally by a creditor.
 In these circumstances, the company Directors have no control over when this procedure occurs and it is very rare for any art of the business to be rescued after going into compulsory liquidation.
 If your company is insolvent, contact our solicitors today to find out whether voluntary liquidation may be a better option allowing you more control over the affairs of the company.

 Creditors Voluntary Liquidation – This is the most common type of liquidation and occurs when the shareholders decide to wind up a company that is no longer solvent.

 Members Voluntary Liquidation – Members voluntary liquidation occurs where the shareholders of a company have enough assets to pay all the debts of the company.
 This is a tax efficient method of distributing surplus cash in a company back to the shareholders.